Certificate in Dairy Processing

 - Is the Program online, or is it at CDR, Babcock Hall, UW-Madison?

-The Program is a hybrid, online course.
-This means that all the content can be accessed online except for the Introductory session, which will be held in person at Babcock Hall in Madison, Wisconsin.
+The Program is an online course.
+This means that all the content can be accessed online including the Introductory session, held on September 2, 2020, 1pm-5pm central time.
 During the ten week program, a new live-streamed lecture/discussion session will be held each Wednesday afternoon from 3-5pm central time, using a learning management system that allows interaction between all members of the program.
-This session will also be recorded for those unable to attend.
+All sessions will also be recorded for those unable to attend at the scheduled time.

 - Do participants have to attend the Introductory Session?